 Should you buy a Smartflower solar system for your home?

 If you’re design-conscious and interested in an easy-to-install ground mounted solar PV system, but aren’t concerned about covering 100 percent of your electricity needs, then the Smartflower could be a great option for you.
 However, in most cases, a standard rooftop or ground-mounted system will be significantly more cost effective for your home.

 Generally a fixed rooftop solar panel system will be the least expensive option to install at your home.
 If you aren’t able or are unwilling to install a system on your roof, a ground-mounted system – with or without tracking capabilities – can be a reasonable option.
 The increased electricity production that a tracking system offers is typically best suited for locations that are far from the equator, because the position of the sun in the sky varies significantly from season to season.

 Overall, the Smartflower does offer increased production capabilities that can be beneficial, but in many cases a more cost-effective option is already available to you.
 It’s up to you to decide whether the Smartflower’s design elements are worth the price premium.

 Even if you have already decided that you want to install ground mounted solar panels with tracking capabilities, you should compare multiple quotes from solar different installers before making a final decision.
+Smartflower maintains a network of resellers across the country who can give you a detailed quote on the cost to install a Smartflower at your home.
 You can get competing quotes for ground-mounted systems from solar installers local to you on the EnergySage Solar Marketplace.
 Simply make a note in your preferences that you’re interested in receiving quotes for ground-mounted solar energy systems with trackers when you join.